Common Hotel Card Types

 How do they work to unlock hotel doors?

 Magnetic stripe cards have a magnetic layer or a strip which contains minimal information for the user.
 Typically, the user access number is the most identifiable information.
 Personnel at the hotel desk will imprint the user information at check-in and usually set a time limit for its use until checkout.
-The door lock is triggered once the magnetic strip is read and verified by the hotel door card reader.
+The key card door lock is triggered once the magnetic strip is read and verified by the hotel door card reader.
 As a general rule, the motion is completed by swiping the card through the magnetic reader.

 RFID or proximity cards don’t require the swiping motion.
 They use radio frequencies to enable access from a programmed short distance (therefore: proximity cards).
 RFID cards belong to the group of contactless cards.
 If you get a proximity card, you will need to almost touch the RFID reader to unlock the door.